Miracle004/Stage-0/README.md

 **Description**
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-This is a simple profile card page giving insight about me along with links to my socials.
+• This is a simple profile card page giving insight about me along with links to my socials.

+It has 3 pages

+• Home page
+• About page
+• Contact Page

 Tech Stack